a

-The department offers students a major in Political Science and another one in International Relations.
-We also offer minors in Political Science, International Relations and Law Justice and Society.
+The department offers a major in Political Science for those broadly interested in all areas of political science.
+For those most interested in international politics, development, diplomacy, and conflict, the department offers a specialized major in International Relations.
+We also offer minors in Political Science, International Relations and support the minor in Law Justice and Society.

 Academic Offerings